trezor/trezor-suite/docs/deployment/index.md

 # Deployment

-This directory contains information about deployments, build types and production environments.
+This chapter contains information about deployments, build types and production environments.